AlexsJones/gitops-kubernetes-cluster/README.md

 # GitOps-Kubernetes-cluster

+For more boiler plate examples and a complete Kubernetes setup checkout: https://github.com/AlexsJones/kube-microcosm

 A snapshot of a cluster configuation I've used running on Scaleway.
 It leverages ArgoCD to pull in a Helm chart that launches additional ArgoCD applications.